svanoort/pyresttest/README.md

 # Benchmarking?
 Oh, yes please!
-PyRestTest is now benchmark-enabled, allowing you to collect low-level network performance metrics from Curl itself.
+PyRestTest allows you to collect low-level network performance metrics from Curl itself.

 Benchmarks are based off of tests: they extend the configuration elements in a test, allowing you to configure the REST call similarly.
 However, they do not perform validation on the HTTP response, instead they collect metrics.